mathematicalmaker/Xbox-DVD-Tray-Signal-Analyzer/README.md

 ## DVD Drive Elimination Circuit

 The desired tray state for DVD drive elimination is 100 on pins 7,6, and 5.
 The correct input voltage for the SMC is 3.3V.
 There are 3.3V sources available in a few locations on the motherboard, but in order to keep everything confined to the DVD header there are two options.

+**Important Warning:** When designing or implementing a DVD drive elimination circuit, it is crucial to ensure that the output signals are at the correct voltage level (3.3V). *Applying higher voltages to the TRAY_STATE2, TRAY_STATE1, or TRAY_STATE0 pins can cause permanent damage to the Xbox's System Management Controller (SMC) or other motherboard components.* Always verify your circuit with a multimeter before connecting it to the Xbox.

 ### Option 1 - Voltage Divider